AviatrixSystems/terraform-modules/regression-testbed/modules/testbed-aviatrix-controller/README.md

 - **vpc_cidr**

-VPC cidr to launch Windows instance in.
+VPC cidr to launch Aviatrix controller in.

 - **subnet_cidr**

-Public subnet cidr to launch Windows in.
+Public subnet cidr to launch Aviatrix controller in.

 - **sg_source_ip**

-Source IP that Windows instance security group will allow for ingress RDP rule.
+Source IP that Aviatrix controller will allow ssh for.

 - **public_key**